henriqueinonhe/promises-training/README.md

 await createPromise("C");
 ```

-Tasks can also have multiple different sets of dependencies where if any of the sets is satisfied, the task can start:
+Tasks can also have multiple different sets of dependencies where, if any of the sets is satisfied, then the task can start:

 ![](./assets/graph3.png)

 In this graph, `C` depends **either** on `A` **or** on `B`, which is represented by using different colors for each dependency set.
+The colors themselves don't have any specific meaning, they are used like this just so the dependencies are distinguished from one another.

 Therefore, `C` can start as soon as either `A` or `B` has finished.